-UNIVERSITY OF CALGARY FACULTY OF ARTS SCHOOL OF CREATIVE AND PERFORMING ARTS- MUSIC
+UNIVERSITY OF CALGARY FACULTY OF ARTS

-Research Techniques and Bibliography of Music MUSI 531/631 Session: Fall 2013
+SCHOOL OF CREATIVE AND PERFORMING ARTS - MUSIC Research Techniques and Bibliography of Music MUSI 531/631 Fall 2014

-INSTRUCTOR Friedemann Sallis OFFICE CHF222 PHONE 403 220 6395 EMAIL fsallis@ucalgary.ca OFFICE HOURS On appointment CLASS TIME & TFDL 316 (new library building); Tuesdays 9h00-11h50 LOCATION TEXT(S) Barzun, Jacques, and Henry F. Graff.
+INSTRUCTOR Friedemann Sallis OFFICE CHF222 PHONE 403 220 6395 EMAIL fsallis@ucalgary.ca OFFICE HOURS On appointment CLASS TIME & TFDL 316 (new library building); Tuesdays 9h00-11h50 1FDL 510 (flew florary building), Tuesdays 9floo-11fl50 LOCATION Decree Issues and Harris E. Conff.
+Th.
+M. L. D TEXT(S) Barzun, Jacques, and Henry F. Graff.
 The Modern Researcher .
 6th Edition.
 Belmont: Thomson Wadsworth, 2004.
-Clayton, Martin, Trevor Herbert, and Richard Middleton, eds.
+Claster Markin Transport and Dishard Million and The Cale of Clayton, Martin, Trevor Herbert, and Richard Middleton, eds.
 The Cultural Study of Music: a critical introduction.
 New York: Routledge, 2012.
 Herbert, Trevor.
-Music in Words: A Guide to Research &amp; Writing about Music .
+Music in Words: A Guide to Research & Writing about Music.
 New York: Oxford University Press, 2009.
-SUPPLEMENTAL New Tork.
-Oxford University Fless, 2009.
-TEXTS (not for purchase) pur crusc) PREREQUISITES See University of Calgary 2013-2014 Academic Calendar.
+PREREQUISITES See University of Calgary 2014-2015 Academic Calendar.
 COURSE This course uses an inquiry-based learning approach.
 The purpose of this course DESCRIPTION is to introduce graduate students and upper-level undergraduates to music AND scholarship and to provide an opportunity to further develop the research and OBJECTIVES bibliographic skills and techniques necessary to succeed at the graduate level.
 It will focus on the collection, management, interpretation and communication of information concerning music.
+COURSE The course will be held in a seminar format, allowing participants the ACTIVITIES opportunity to discuss and critically assess problems and issues concerning music scholarship and research techniques.
+During the first session (9 Sept.), students will be introduced to library resources and research tools by Claudette Cloutier, librarian and Associate Vice-Provost for learning, Geology& Geophysics, Learning Services, Science & Engineering.
+COURSE Course content will focus on the acquisition of skills necessary to conduct CONTENT research and to prepare reports and grant applications.
+During September, we CONTENT will focus on basic concepts and techniques, notably finding sources, the structuring of bibliographies, the art and technique of footnotes and endnotes, etc. During October, each student will use this knowledge to prepare and present a grant application (either real or fictitious) with a clear, focused research objective.
+A successful assignment should be seen as a preliminary step towards the application for research grants offered by the institutions or funding agencies such as the Social Sciences and Humanities Research Council of Canada, the Canada Council for the Arts, etc. November and December will be devoted to the oral and written presentation of research reports.